-We issue a bi-annual newsletter to members, the aim being to update members on the work that the executive committee have been undertaking; to share local, national and international news and stories and to advertise upcoming events and conferences.
+We try to issue a bi-monthly newsletter to members via email, the aim being to update members on the work that the executive committee have been undertaking; to share local, national and international news and stories and to advertise upcoming events and conferences.
 If you have anything that you would like to share with other CCNA members please do contact our newsletter editor Jenny Somer (see Members page for contact details).

-Historically there were 2 conferences or symposiums per year, one in the spring (alongside Cardiology in the Young) and the second in the autumn (alongside the BCCA) however over the last 2 years our presence has mainly been linked to the BCCA meetings in November.
-This has predominantly been because the executive committee have been busy working on the Safe and Sustainable review and latterly the NHS England review and therefore have not been able to dedicate time to organising separate conferences.
-In 2016 we were able to hold our own conference at University of Worcester.
+Historically there were two conferences or symposiums per year, one in the spring (alongside Cardiology in the Young) and the second in the autumn (alongside the BCCA) however our presence is now mainly linked to the BCCA meetings in November.
+In 2016 and 2017 we were able to hold our own conference at University of Worcester.
 In June 2021 we went online again and successfully delivered our conference to an international audience.
 We have recently held a CCNA day alongside the BCCA conference at the ICC Birmingham 7th/8th Novemebr 2022.

 In 2011 the CCNA in association with the Royal College of Nursing published the first edition of “Children and young people’s cardiac nursing: RCN guidance on roles, career pathways and competence development” to enhance and standardise the clinical care received by children and young people with congenital heart disease.
-This document has since been updated to ensure that the original nursing standards developed in 2011 remain fit for purpose.
-Additionally, it now includes the future vision for children and young people’s (CYP) cardiac nursing career pathways and a competency framework.
-The second edition was published in October 2014 and can be found at the link below:
+This document was updated in 2014 to ensure that the original nursing standards developed in 2011 remained fit for purpose.
+Additionally, it included the future vision for children and young people’s (CYP) cardiac nursing career pathways and a competency framework.

 This publication sits alongside “Adult congenital heart disease nursing: RCN guidance on roles, career pathways and competence development (Griffiths et al. 2015)” and can be found at the following link:

-Moving into 2016, NHS England have published an updated ‘Congenital Heart Disease Standards & Specifications’ document based primarily on the final report of the ‘New Congenital Heart Disease Review’ (NHS England 2015).
+In 2016, NHS England published an updated ‘Congenital Heart Disease Standards & Specifications’ document based primarily on the final report of the ‘New Congenital Heart Disease Review’ (NHS England 2015).
 We must all be striving to meet these standards over the course of the next few years, the CCNA are committed to advancing practice and ensuring these standards are implemented within our centres.
-Unfortunately the new standards of staffing mean certain surgical centres are under threat of having this provision removed, however a lower number of centres providing surgery results in a higher quality, more concentrated skill mix leading to the best possible outcomes for the children and young people we care for.

 Cook K (2010) Safe and sustainable paediatric cardiac surgical services, British Journal of Cardiac Nursing, 5 (7), 350-352